jonathanpauluze/tooltipJS/README.md

 ```

 ## :warning: Important
 Now the JavaScript is working fine.
-But we need to add some styles to make the tooltip box work properly.
-The needed styles are:
+But we need to add some css to make the tooltip box work properly.
+The needed style is:
 ```css
 .tooltip {
   position: absolute;